kumahq/kuma-website/app/_src/policies/service-health-probes.md

 {% endtab %}
 {% endtabs %}

 You can disable Application Probe Proxy by set the port to `0`.
-When it is disabled, When Application Probe Proxy is disabled, Virtual Probes still works as usual before Virtual Probes is removed.
+When it is disabled, Virtual Probes still works as usual before being removed.

 {% endif_version %}